Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-visited-state-why-we-should-use-it.md

 Can you spot which ones I visited before?

 Yes, correct, it's my website (#1) and Twitter (#3).
-This is a superb way to showcase to the user what he has already seen.
+This is a superb way to showcase what he has already seen to the user.

-I'm one of those people who follow many blogs and sometimes forgot if I've read an article or not, so I decided to change my blog around to introduce the `:visited` state.
+I'm one of those people who follow many blogs and sometimes forget if I've read an article or not, so I decided to change my blog around to introduce the `:visited` state.

 ## CSS :visited pseudo-class